The Edmonton region leads in housing affordability

 Source: Canadian Housing and Mortgage Corporation, 2022

-This trend is also born out by another data set from the Canadian Housing and Mortgage Corporation released in April 2022 which shows the Edmonton region leads the country in the rate of increase of construction of non-single detached housing as measured in year over year percent change.
+This trend is also born out by another data set from the Canadian Housing and Mortgage Corporation released in April 2022 which shows the Edmonton Region leads the country in the rate of increase of construction of non-single detached housing as measured in year over year percent change.

 Figure 11.
 Percent Change in Non-Single Detached Housing Starts March 2021 to March 2022 by Major City